Network resilience: Failures in critical infrastructure (CI) systems

 \subsubsection{Critical transitions}

-In the past decades, the primary application of the cascading overload models have been CI networks.
-For instance, Wang et al. \cite{wang2009cascade} applied them to the US power grid and surprisingly found that attacking the lowest load nodes produces more damages than attacking the highest load nodes.
-Menck et al. \cite{menck2014dead} explored the stability mechanism of the power grid, revealing that the local structure of dead ends and dead trees could considerably diminish the system stability.
-For North American power grids, the failure of a single substation could lead to up to 25\% loss of transmission efficiency as a result of an overload cascade \cite{kinney2005modeling}.
-Besides the US power grid, the Italian power grid \cite{crucitti2004topological} and the EU grid \cite{Asztalos2014Cascading} were also studied using the cascading failure models.
-Blackouts are now mostly modeled by cascading overloads as a series of outage lines with the consideration of AC or DC flow dynamics \cite{cetinay2017comparing}.
-Except for the short-time scale of cascading overloads, the OPA model~\cite{carreras2002dynamics} has been developed to incorporate also the long-term range of power grid when the network is continuously upgraded to meet the increasing load demand.The OPA model was validated with data from the Western Electricity Coordinating Council (WECC) electrical transmission system \cite{carreras2013validating}.
-For further understanding of the realistic cascading failures, a simulation model has been proposed combining both power networks and protection systems \cite{song2015dynamic}.
-Compared with a simple DC-power-flow based quasi-steady-state model, this model generates similar results for the early stages of cascading as other simulators but produces substantially different results for later stages.
-With the consideration of demand and supply features, including increasing demand and renewable sources, cascading failures could become the first-order transition in the large size limit \cite{pahwa2014abruptness}.
-The threat of cascading failures is also demonstrated in the critical information structures \cite{ren2018stochastic}.
-This model incorporates two uncertain conditions regarding the particular next failure node and time required before the next node state transition takes place.
+In recent decades, the primary applications of cascading overload models have been CI networks.
+For instance, Wang et al. \cite{wang2009cascade} applied such models to the US power grid and found, surprisingly, that attacking the nodes with the lowest loads produces more damage than attacking the nodes with the highest loads.
+Menck et al. \cite{menck2014dead} explored the stability mechanism of the power grid and found that the presence of local structures of dead ends and dead trees considerably diminished system stability.
+For North American power grids, the failure of a single substation could lead to up to a 25\% loss of transmission efficiency due to an overload cascade \cite{kinney2005modeling}.
+The Italian power grid \cite{crucitti2004topological} and the EU grid \cite{Asztalos2014Cascading} have also been studied using cascading failure models.
+Blackouts are now mostly modeled as cascading overloads in a series of outage lines with consideration of AC or DC flow dynamics \cite{cetinay2017comparing}.
+Because cascading overloads typically occur over short time scales, the OPA model~\cite{carreras2002dynamics} has been developed to incorporate the long-term range of the power grid when the network is continuously upgraded to meet increasing load demand.
+The OPA model was validated using data from the Western Electricity Coordinating Council (WECC) electrical transmission system \cite{carreras2013validating}.
+To further understand realistic cascading failures, a simulation model that combines power networks with protection systems was proposed \cite{song2015dynamic}.
+Compared with a simple DC-power-flow-based quasi-steady-state model, this model generates similar results for the early stages of cascading but substantially different results for later stages.
+When supply and demand features, including increasing demand and renewable sources, are considered, cascading failures could become the first-order transition in the large system size limit \cite{pahwa2014abruptness}.
+The threat of cascading failures in critical information structures has also been demonstrated \cite{ren2018stochastic}.
+The model used in the above work incorporates two uncertain conditions regarding the particular next failure node and the time required before the next node state transition occurs.